 - The “reptilian” brain controls our fight or flight instinct.

-When a person becomes emotional, their brains stop being reasonable and rational.
+When a person becomes emotional, their brain stops being reasonable and rational.
 Instead, the reptilian brain takes over.
 They are desperate to feel in control.
-Anything you do to make them feel threatened – such as shouting or drawing a weapon – will just make them more aggressive.
-Even saying “calm down” is likely to backfire because they will feel like you are taking control of the situation away from them.
+Anything you do to make them feel threatened, such as shouting or drawing a weapon, will make them more aggressive.
+Even saying “calm down” will likely backfire because they will feel like you are taking control of the situation away from them.

 The first step of de-escalation is to assess what emotional state the attacker is in.
 You can do this by asking open-ended questions like, “How can we solve this?”

-If the person can respond, then you know that their reasoning brain is still functioning.
-If they are muttering things like, “How could you?” then you know that they are in fight-or-flight mode.
+If the person can respond, you know their reasoning brain is still functioning.
+If they are muttering things like, “How could you?” then you know they are in fight-or-flight mode.
 The worst-case scenario is that they don’t respond at all.
 They are quiet and have a blank look.
-This is a sign that they are about to attack, and you need to get ready to fight back.
+This is a sign that they are about to attack, and you must get ready to fight back.

 - Continue asking open-ended questions.
 This will force the attacker to use their reasoning brain and become less emotional.